 Then it’s on to the Baroque cycle route, which passes UNESCO-protected towns such as Modica, Scicli, Palazzolo Acreide and Noto on its way to Syracuse.
 And here we are on the southern coast, towards the island of Correnti and Capo Passero, the most southerly municipality in Italy; from here we come to the Vendicari Reserve, then the Plemmirio Marine Reserve and, finally, Syracuse.

-There are many routes in Alto Belice Corleone, (Palermo).
-You can bike throughout several towns as Monreale, that is famous for its beautiful cathedral (UNESCO), the Piana degli Albanesi, famous for its cannoli, Palazzo Adriano where “Cinema Paradiso” was filmed, Cefalà Diana, known for its fascinating Moorish baths, Bosco della Ficuzza, where it is nice to see the Hunting Royal Lodge, Natural Reserve, and Corleone.
+There are many itineraries in the Alto Belice Corleonese, in the province of Palermo.
+You will pass through towns such as Monreale, famous for its marvellous cathedral (UNESCO), Piana degli Albanesi, known for its cannoli, Palazzo Adriano, the set of the film “Nuovo Cinema Paradiso”, Cefalà Diana, known for its fascinating Arab baths, the Bosco della Ficuzza Nature Reserve, home to the Royal Hunting Lodge, and finally Corleone.